openmhealth/Granola/README.md

 ### HKObjectType support

 The serializer has support for all HealthKit samples (`HKSample`), either through curated Open mHealth schemas or through generic HealthKit schemas.
-The list of supported types along with their associated schemas is viewable [here](Docs/hkobject_type_coverage.md).
+You can take a look at the [mapping table of supported types and their associated schemas](Docs/hkobject_type_coverage.md) to understand how data gets mapped.
 The `HKObjectType` identifiers are pulled from the
 [HealthKit Constant Reference](https://developer.apple.com/library/ios/documentation/HealthKit/Reference/HealthKit_Constants/#//apple_ref/doc/uid/TP40014710-CH2-DontLinkElementID_3).

 You can retrieve a map (`NSDictionary`) of the supported types in Granola and the class name of the specific serializer they use by calling the static method: